Currently Southwest Tech is not accepting new students into this program. Please consider the Cybersecurity and Network Administration program.

 Do you have strong analytical and technical skills?
 If the challenge of creating a computer network strategy, troubleshooting problems, and installing hardware and software appeals to you, this program may help make your career dreams a reality.

-Students entering the Network Specialist program should:
+Students entering the IT-Network Specialist program should:

 - Possess an analytical and creative ability.